Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/notify-container-overview.markdown

 # Default Values of Notify Container Configuration Parameters

 The default values for all of the notify container configuration parameters, such as `perform-take-on-notify`, `ignore-event-on-null-take`, and others can be found in the API docs.
-Each property has a corresponding Default<property name> const field that sets the default value of the property.
+Each property has a corresponding Default&lt;property name&gt; const field that sets the default value of the property.